Singularity and differentiability at the origin of static and spherically symmetric black holes: Proof of the forward direction

-This tells us that if one between $a_1$ and $b_1$ is non-null, no matter the relation between them, we obtain a diverging curvature invariant.
-For a generic $N>0$ the situation is a little more delicate, since the first odd order term in $\tensor{R}{^\mu_\nu}\tensor{R}{^\nu_\mu}$ is
+This tells us that if at least one of $a_1$ and $b_1$ is non-vanishing, no matter the relation between them, we obtain a diverging curvature invariant.
+For a generic $N>0$, the situation is a little more delicate, since the first odd order term in $\tensor{R}{^\mu_\nu}\tensor{R}{^\nu_\mu}$ is